Metacognition for SEND and Neurodivergent StudentsMetacognition for SEND and Neurodivergent Students - educational concept illustration

 Metacognition in Autism Spectrum Disorders by Catherine Grainger and colleagues (2016)

 Metacognitive instruction represents one of the most powerful pedagogical approaches for supporting neurodivergent learners.
-Research consistently demonstrates that explicit teaching of thinking strategies, combined with visual supports, task decomposition, and scaffolded practice, enables neurodivergent students to develop self-awareness and self-regulation that supports independent learning.
+Research consistently demonstrates that explicit teaching of thinking strategies, combined with visual supports, task decomposition, and scaffolded practise, enables neurodivergent students to develop self-awareness and self-regulation that supports independent learning.

 The key principles are clear: make thinking processes explicit, reduce cognitive load through visual supports and structured frameworks, break complex skills into manageable steps, respect neurodivergent thinking patterns, and ensure consistency across educational contexts.
 When these principles are applied systematically, neurodivergent students develop the metacognitive skills that enable them to understand their own cognitive profiles, select appropriate strategies, monitor their progress, and regulate their learning.